 In 2018, Mr. Weigle was recognized by The Times-Picayune as one of New Orleans’ 300 for 300 – celebrating 300 of the city’s most influential citizens over its three centuries.
 He received the Excellence in Government Award in 2007 from the Bureau of Governmental Research, the 2008 Role Model Award from the Young Leadership Council, and is a graduate of Leadership Louisiana and the New Orleans Regional Leadership Institute.

-Mr. Weigle serves on the boards of the National New Markets Fund, New Orleans Police & Justice Foundation, Health Education Authority of Louisiana, Arts Council of New Orleans, New Orleans Medical Complex and public radio station WWNO.
-He is a past director of the International Downtown Association and the Committee for a Better New Orleans, and a member of the Super Bowl XLVII Host Committee.
+Mr. Weigle serves on the boards of the National New Markets Fund, New Orleans Police & Justice Foundation, Arts Council of New Orleans, and Catholic Charities of the Archdiocese of New Orleans.
+He is a past director of the International Downtown Association, the Committee for a Better New Orleans, Health Education Authority of Louisiana, the New Orleans Medical Complex, and served as a committee chair for the Super Bowl XLVII Host Committee.

 Prior to his tenure at the DDD, Mr. Weigle served as Vice President of New Center Council in Detroit, where he led the development of the New Center Redevelopment Plan, created in response to General Motors’ move from New Center to its new global headquarters at Renaissance Center.
 The redevelopment plan led to the construction of hundreds of residential units, the TechTown Entrepreneurship Hub, a revitalized New Center Park, and other community amenities.